AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ![AlexNet scheme](img/alexnet.png)

 ## AlexNet modifications
 I also tried some modifications of alexnet.
 First, I have added dropout layers between convolutions.
+This should prevent coadaptations between those layers.
 And second, I have removed max pooling layers.
 And increased convolution stride respectively.
+This allows to reduce input dimensionality(as max pooling does) but in a more accurate and efficient way than just dropping 8/9 pixels.

 ## InceptionV3
 Another interesting architecture that I tried - is inception network from google.
 You can see it's amazing architecture here.
 Keras framework has built-in function for creating this network keras.applications.inceptionv3